2024 Superettan

 The 2024 Superettan was the 25th season of Superettan, Sweden's second-tier football division in its current format.
 It is part of the 2024 Swedish football season and contested by 16 teams.
 The season kicked off on 30 March and concluded on 9 November.
 The summer break took place between 2–20 July.

 Teams

 A total of 16 teams contest the league.
 The top two teams qualify directly for promotion to Allsvenskan, the third will enter a play-off for the chance of promotion.
 The two bottom teams are automatically relegated, while the 13th and 14th placed teams will compete in a play-off to determine whether they are relegated.

+The following teams have changed division since the 2023 season: